 If you are unsure of your sleep position, try your best to notice what position you are in when you wake up.
 This may give you some indication of what you prefer.
 If you tend to shift between positions, you may want to opt for a medium-firm mattress since these are often suitable for most sleep positions.

 Just like your sleep position, your age will also play a role in which mattress you prefer.
 Your sleep preferences at age 20 will likely be much different when you are 60.
 Below we’ve outlined which mattresses will work best for each specific age group.

 Infant mattresses should be on the firmer side to keep babies safe and reduce the risk of Sudden Infant Death Syndrome (SIDS).
 Medium-firm foam or coil mattresses tend to work well for cribs.
 If infant mattresses are too soft, there is an increased risk of suffocation.
 Loose bedding and pillows should also be removed from the crib.

 Although the standard crib mattress is 28 inches by 52 inches, it is best to conduct a “two finger” test to ensure your baby’s safety.
 The “two finger” set can be performed by placing your fingers between the mattress and the crib.
 If more than two fingers fit, there is a chance that your baby’s arms or legs could become stuck in this empty space.

 Parents will also want to consider placing a waterproof cover on infant mattresses.
 This will protect it from accidents and spills.
 When moisture becomes trapped in the mattress, it can form mold and mildew.
 Using a mattress with a low VOC rating will also ensure that you are not bringing any toxic chemicals into your baby’s sleep space.

 Lastly, it is important to remember that your infant should only be put down to sleep on a bed that is designed for infant sleeping.
-Adult beds and couches can be dangerous for babies since they can become struck between headboards, footboards, or cushions.
+Adult beds can be dangerous for babies since they can become struck between headboards, footboards, or cushions.